-Joshua Helm DC, DACNB
+Dr. Joshua Helm – DC, DACNB

-Dr. Helm has served as Clinic Director of Greater Boston Performance Care for over 3 years, with a primary focus on sport’s injuries, concussion rehabilitation, functional neurology, and vestibular disorders.
+Dr. Helm has served as Clinic Director of Greater Boston Performance Care for over 4 years, with a primary focus on sports injuries, concussion rehabilitation, functional neurology, and vestibular disorders.
 He completed his clinical education through the U.S. Department of Veteran’s Affairs in Western NY where he was first exposed to brain-based treatment strategies and the exceptional nuance in patient outcomes.
 Dr. Helm acquired his Board Certification from the American Chiropractic Neurology Board in 2020.
 The neurological aspect of care and its effect on the recovering athlete has always been a crucial focus of Dr. Helm’s in creating lasting improvement in his patients.
-Growing up in Bethlehem, NY, he found his life-long passion for martial arts, Aikido, Judo and Brazilian Jujitsu.
+Growing up in Bethlehem, NY, he found his life-long passion for martial arts, Aikido, Judo, and Brazilian Jujitsu.
 Dr. Helm has made it his mission to find the most effective treatment strategies to bring individuals out of pain and dysfunction, and back to doing what they love.
-In his free time, Dr. Helm enjoys spending time with his fiancée and puppy, Ori.
+In his free time, Dr. Helm enjoys spending time with his wife and their puppy.

 A Chiropractic Neurologist is a Doctor of Chiropractic or the equivalent that has taken 300 post-doctoral hours of coursework in functional neurology and passed the rigorous written and performance exams required for certification by the American Chiropractic Neurology Board.
 These doctors are referred to as Diplomates of the American Chiropractic Neurology Board (DACNB).
 DACNB’s use the patients’ body and environment to assess, diagnose, and localize areas of dysfunction.
 The human body systems are constantly affecting the neurological system and being effected by the neurological system.
 The human neurological system is constantly affecting and being affected by the body’s other systems, such as the musculoskeletal system.
 DACNB’s use this functional and holistic approach to target interventions specific to the location of the dysfunction.